 Barcelona: Sant Pau del Camp: (left) entrances to the church: (right) lantern tower

 San Pablo del Campo is so called because once outside the town. (..)
 It

 was built in 913 by Wilfred II, as an inscription in the wall near the cloister

 Richard Ford - A Handbook for Travellers in Spain - 1855

 The current church was actually built in the early XIIth century because the old one had been greatly damaged in 985 when Barcelona was raided by the troops of Al-Mansur, hajib (highest officer) of Hisham II Caliph of Cordoba.
 The lantern tower was probably meant to be a fortification, because the church was outside the walls.

 The Muslim rule over Barcelona lasted less than a century and it did not leave a mark on the monuments of the town.
-Barcelona and Catalonia were the town and the region through which the Romanesque style which was developed beyond the Pyrenees around the year one thousand reached northern Spain.
+Barcelona and Catalonia were the town and the region through which the Romanesque style which was developed in France reached northern Spain.
 One of its features was the reuse of ancient materials for the decoration of new buildings and the wide adoption of round arches (see a page on the Romanesque churches of Segovia).

 The image used as background for this page shows a cross on the lintel of the portal shown above.

 Sant Pau del Camp - Cloister with Islamic influence